Chanakan5591/ChanaDash/readme.md

 Prior to installing you should have [node](https://nodejs.org/en/) installed.

-To intsall the project, [clone](https://help.github.com/articles/cloning-a-repository/) the entire repository to local project directory.
-After cloning app, open a Terminal window at local project directory, switch to camp-dash-app directory inside the parent directory `cd /camp-dash-app` .
-Now run the following inside /camp-dash-app on the terminal to start the Electron app:
+To install the project, [clone](https://help.github.com/articles/cloning-a-repository/) the entire repository to local project directory.
+After cloning app, open a Terminal window at local project directory, switch to camp-dash-app directory inside the parent directory `cd ChanaDash` .
+Now run the following inside ChanaDash on the terminal to start the Electron app:
 ```
-npm start
+npm start or yarn start
 ```

 ## Application Features